Nodeclipse/www.nodeclipse.org/projects/gradle/android/Make-Android-Eclipse-project-ready-for-Android-Studio.md

     }
     ```

-	**Hint 1**: when you Gradle build file becomes long, define some modules and put them into `gradle` folder.
+	**Hint 1**: when you Gradle build file becomes long, define some modules and put them into `gradle` folder,
-	then inside `build.gradle` use `apply from: 'gradle/feature-module.gradle'`
+	then inside `build.gradle` use
+	`apply from: 'gradle/feature-module.gradle'`

 	**Hint 2**: For Eclipse project with dependencies `build.gradle` will be added in every of them,
-	and main project will get `settings.gradle`
+	and main project will get `settings.gradle`.
+Instead of Android support library
+	add `compile 'com.android.support:appcompat-v7:19.0.+'`

 6. (optional) If you are using git, add `.gitignore` with content